VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: VibraForge Design

-In a typical spatial pattern design workflow, designers would begin by creating a new design and specify the number of chains and actuators to be used in their system.
-The GUI would then generate a default Canvas with the designated number of actuators.
-Designers would then freely adjust the layout to match their physical device.
-Then, designers would assign waveforms to each vibration unit and specify the start and end time.
-Each waveform could be designed from scratch using the waveform templates in the Waveform Library, or imported from other software.
-To review the spatialized patterns, designers would click on any vibration unit on the Canvas and the Waveform Visualizer would show the corresponding waveform.
-Alternatively, designers could see a high-level summary of how the vibration patterns of multiple units would change over time by moving the Timeline slider.
+In a typical spatial pattern design workflow, designers would specify the number of chains and actuators for their system.
+The GUI then generated a default Canvas with the designated number of actuators, which could be freely adjusted to match their physical layout.
+Designers then assigned waveforms to each vibration unit, specifying start and end time.
+Waveforms can be created using templates from the Waveform Library or imported from other software.
+To review patterns, designers could click on a vibration unit to view its waveform in the Waveform Visualizer or use the Timeline slider to see a high-level summary of vibration patterns over time.
+This workflow was found to be easy to follow by both experts (Section~\ref{sec5_case_studies}) and novice users (Section~\ref{sec6:usability_study}).

-Additionally, we also provided a Python server with VibraForge APIs, so that vibration units can be directly activated and controlled via code (DR3).
-Later in Section \ref{sec5_case_studies}, Python servers are integrated into external programming environments (e.g., Unity) to trigger real-time feedback for applications.
+To support the integration of VibraForge with external programming environments (DR3), we created a Python server and a Unity plugin that provided APIs to directly address the VibraForge hardware.
+The APIs offered functions such as \textit{SendCommand(address, start\_stop, intensity, frequency)} that enabled designers to configure the vibration parameters of a unit without delving into the waveform details, thereby assisting users without extensive technical expertise.
+The APIs were later used in Case Study 2 and 3 to build VR and robotics applications (Section \ref{sec5_case_studies}).